 Is a Continuous Opacity Monitoring Systems (COMS) installed and used onboard?
 (Y/N) Background: Most cruise ships monitor emissions.
-This information is helpful when evaluating selfreports.
+This information is helpful when evaluating self-reports.
 A COMS is not required.

 What to enter: If Y then list how and the name of the records.
-If no, when are the COMS unit operated?
-(Example: only in port, only in Glacier Bay, etc.)
+If no, when are the COMS unit operated? (e.g. only in port, only in Glacier Bay, etc.)